rqlite/rqlite/DOC/DATA_API.md

 ```

 ### Named Parameters
 Named parameters are also supported.
-To use this feature set the values using a dictionary, like so:
+To use this feature set the values using a dictionary like so:

 _Writing data_
 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[